 Once you have selected your vehicle, the next step is making sure you have the necessary equipment to help you trailer safely and confidently.
-The vehicle owner is responsible for obtaining the hitch ball, a hitch of the proper size, type and capacity, and other appropriate equipment required to safely tow the is the most basic and most common hitch for light and medium weights.
-A weight-carrying hitch uses a hitch ball mounted to a draw bar or a stepbumper and supports the trailer tongue weight just as though it were cargo located at the ball.
+The vehicle owner is responsible for obtaining the hitch ball, a hitch of the proper size, type and capacity, and other appropriate equipment required to safely tow the loaded trailer.

-There are three categories of trailer hitches: weight-carrying, weightdistributing and fifth-wheel.
+There are three categories of trailer hitches: weight-carrying, weight-distributing and fifth-wheel.
 Each is designed for specific types of trailering.